Pages

 Sentences

 Longer sentences with sub-clauses to convey more complicated ideas.
-Often third person to imply objectivity.
+Often written in the third person to imply objectivity.

 Short, simple, declarative sentences.
 Attention to length and rhythm.
 Active voice.